 R1MACH returns quantities associated with single precision arithmetic, including:

-MACHINE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+MACHINE is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.

 F90, FORTRAN90 programs which tests the routines, EPSILON, HUGE, and TINY for evaluating some machine arithmetic quantities directly.

 MACHAR, a FORTRAN90 library which can compute machine arithmetic quantities dynamically.